nikordaris/nikordaris.github.io/_posts/2020-07-26-graphql-design.md

 author: Nick Harris
 date: 2020-07-26 20:46:00 -0500
 tags: [graphql]
-summary: GraphQL enables us to explicitly describe our API to remove ambiguity from how our systems communicate; however, without a standard way of designing our API we can still find ourselves with an explicitly unclear API.
+description: GraphQL enables us to explicitly describe our API to remove ambiguity from how our systems communicate; however, without a standard way of designing our API we can still find ourselves with an explicitly unclear API.
 image: /assets/img/graphql-design/banner.jpg
 ---